21 Essential Life Coaching Skills Every Coach Should Master (2026)

 Skill 20: Business Management

-Running a coaching business means handling things that have nothing to do with coaching: contracts, scheduling, payments, taxes, and eventually, maybe a team.
+Running a coaching practice means handling things that have nothing to do with coaching: contracts, scheduling, payments, taxes, and eventually maybe a team.

 Time management is a big part of this.
-You need to be fully present in sessions while also actually running a business, which takes real structure.
-That means blocking time for admin, having systems for onboarding new clients, and not letting “I’ll figure that out later” turn into a crisis.
+You need to be fully present in sessions while also actually running a business.
+That means blocking time for admin, having a clear process for onboarding new clients, and not letting “I’ll figure that out later” turn into a crisis six months in.

 Skill 21: AI and Digital Coaching Tools